-If you adore your coffee, you’ll want to pack the best travel coffee maker for your style of travel.
-I’ve been searching for the perfect portable machine for many years so let’s look at what’s available for we travelling coffee addicts.
-Whether you’re camping, short term renting, RV travelling or popping one of these compact travel coffee makers in your luggage for overseas trips, there’s something here to keep us all caffeinated away from home.
+If you’re a coffee lover, you’ll want to pack the best travel coffee maker for your style of travel.
+I’ve been searching for the perfect portable coffee machine for many years so let’s look at what’s available for we travelling coffee addicts.
+Whether you’re camping, short-term renting, RV travelling or popping one of these compact travel coffee makers in your luggage for overseas trips, there’s something here to keep us all caffeinated away from home.
+We bought them, we tried them, we needed them.
+This is our take on the best portable coffee makers for travel.

 Aeropress is Our Favourite Portable Coffee Maker for Travel

-The Aeropress was absolutely the best travel coffee maker of its time but the Kohipress (cick to see) is a strong contender.
-Both are competitively priced, both are nice products.
+The Aeropress was absolutely the best travel coffee maker of its time but the Kohipress (cick to see) or Wacaco Mini Espresso Machine (uses coffee capsules) are strong contenders.
+All are competitively priced and are nice products.

 Other Options For Making Coffee As You Travel

-OK, so this is a little old school, but if you’re fine with instant coffee and your destination lacks a kettle, one of these little travel kettles could be your best friend.
+The old-school travel kettle has come a long way lately.
+Take a look at the cool modern designs above in collapsible food-grade silicone, or this swish model from the desirable brand, Bodum.
+If you’re fine with instant coffee (or tea) and your destination lacks a kettle, one of these little travel kettles could be your best friend.
 Alternatively, one cup water heater elements also do the job.
-We find that most countries give you a kettle in your hotel room, but when they don’t its an issue.
+We find that most countries give you a kettle in your hotel room, but when they don’t it’s an issue.

 A more modern version of a plug-in travel coffee maker, a self-contained machine ideal for hotel rooms.
 Nobody is going to be throwing one of these in their backpack, but if you care more about coffee that travelling light, this could be an answer.